What Is Snoring?

 When to see a physician:

-It’s important to call your physician if your snoring persists or causes disruption to you or your partner.
-Call your physician if you or your partner experiences the following:
+It’s important to see your primary care provider if your snoring persists or causes disruption to you or your partner, or if you experience the following:

-If your snoring isn’t indicative of a more serious sleep condition, your physician can recommend at home treatment options that may include losing weight, changing your sleeping position, and avoiding drugs and alcohol.
+Your provider can give a referral to a sleep specialist if needed.
+If your snoring isn’t indicative of a more serious health condition, a Sleep Medicine specialist can recommend at-home treatment options that may include losing weight, changing your sleeping position, and avoiding drugs and alcohol.

-If the problem persists or is a symptom of something more serious, your physician may recommend further treatments of snoring such as surgery, implants, or the use of allergy medication or special airway devices.
+If the problem persists or is a symptom of something more serious, your Sleep Medicine doctor may recommend further treatments of snoring such as surgery, implants, or the use of allergy medication or special airway devices.

-If you or a loved one is concerned about snoring, talk to a WWMG Sleep Specialist about home treatments for snoring, and additional testing.
+If you or a loved one is concerned about snoring, talk to a WWMG Sleep Specialist about home treatments, and additional testing to get to the root of the issue.
 If you’re concerned about yourself or a loved one’s snoring, request an appointment with one of our Sleep Medicine physicians today, and put your worries to rest.